 What sort of queries get the best responses for you?
 Share your tips in the comments below.

-Jennifer Roland is a freelance writer and the MALW guest-blog editor.
-She focuses on edtech, lifestyle, marketing, PR, and content creation.
+Jennifer Roland is a freelance writer and assists in the Freelance Writers Den.
+She focuses on edtech, cybersecurity, personal finance, and fintech.
 The first book in her 10 Takes on Writing series was published in August.